 Laura Passmore, M.Ed.
 As a certified teacher, I have dedicated countless hours to building multi-modality lessons and modifying curriculum to meet the needs of each individual learner.
 I’ve developed hundreds of IEPs and led numerous meetings as a special education director.
 As an advocate, I stay current with state and federal legislation, as well as current curriculum and educational programming through 30 hours of annual conferences and training.
 I am an expert witness on educational legal cases.

-Every child has a right to learn and to maximize their potential in the public/charter school setting.
-My job is to enact the process and to ensure implementation and compliance from school/district staff as they provide an appropriate education to each child, specifically addressing their unique strengths and needs.
+I believe that every child has a right to learn and to maximize their potential in the public/charter school setting.
+My job is to guide the parents through the process, in an effort to increase implementation and compliance from school/district staff as they provide an appropriate education to each child, specifically addressing their unique strengths and needs.

 It can be invaluable for parents to have a knowledgeable advocate from the education field by your side through what can be a frustrating and time consuming process of gaining support for your child.
 Meetings become more efficient and effective when an experienced education professional can help to lead the process, highlight rights and opportunities for support, increase school accountability and answer questions along the way.